expo/expo/docs/pages/guides/config-plugins.md

 ## expo install

-Node modules with config plugins can be added to the project's Expo config automatically by using the `expo install` command.
+Node modules with config plugins can be added to the project's Expo config automatically by using the `npx expo install` command.
 [Related PR](https://github.com/expo/expo-cli/pull/3437).

 This makes setup a bit easier and helps prevent users from forgetting to add a plugin.

 This does come with a couple of caveats:

 1. Packages must export a plugin via **app.plugin.js**, this rule was added to prevent popular packages like `lodash` from being mistaken for a config plugin and breaking the prebuild.
 2. There is currently no mechanism for detecting if a config plugin has mandatory props.
-Because of this, `expo install` will only add the plugin, and not attempt to add any extra props.
+Because of this, `npx expo install` will only add the plugin, and not attempt to add any extra props.
 For example, `expo-camera` has optional extra props, so `plugins: ['expo-camera']` is valid, but if it had mandatory props then `expo-camera` would throw an error.
 3. Plugins can only be automatically added when the user's project uses a static Expo config (**app.json** and **app.config.json**).
-If the user runs `expo install expo-camera` in a project with an **app.config.js**, they'll see a warning like:
+If the user runs `npx expo install expo-camera` in a project with an **app.config.js**, they'll see a warning like:

 ```
 Cannot automatically write to dynamic config at: app.config.js